-COMPUTER ACCESS

-In order to be successful in this class students need to have access to the following:
+COMPUTER ACCESS In order to be successful in this class students need to have access to the following:

 - Computer (Mac or PC)

-- Adobe Creative Suite (CS) or Creative Cloud (CC)
+- Adobe Creative Cloud (CC)

 - InDesign

 - Illustrator

 - Photoshop

 - Acrobat

-- Browser applications Firefox and Safari

-- Reliable high-speed Internet connection

 - Scanner or digital camera

-- · Color or Black+White Printer
+- Color or Black+White Printer

-The Communication Design labs are available to all communication design students, currently enrolled in a course.
+The Graphic Design labs are available to all graphic design students, currently enrolled in a course.
 Each lab is equipped with Macintosh computers, flatbed scanners, and printers.

 Open lab times are available throughout the semester, and normally start after the first week of classes.
-For a schedule of the open lab times please check under Open Lab Hours in Bb or for postings outside of the labs or in Communication Design Department areas.
+For a schedule of the open lab times please check under Open Lab Hours in Bb or for postings outside of the labs or in Graphic Design Department areas.

-Please note that the Alexandria Campus Communication Design Labs are currently running Creative Cloud (CC) applications.
+Please note that the Alexandria Campus Graphic Design Labs are currently running Creative Cloud (CC) applications.
 Student who have an older version of application much take the necessary steps to make sure their files are compatible with the labs.
-Instructor will be more than happy to demonstrate how to prepare files in these
+Instructor will be more than happy to demonstrate how to prepare files in these cases.

-BLACKBOARD (BB)

-Blackboard will serve as the primary means of exchanging files in this course.
+BLACKBOARD (BB) Blackboard will serve as the primary means of exchanging files in this course.
 Please be sure to follow the instructor's directions for how and where to post files.
 Submitting files incorrectly may result in the assignment being marked as late or the instructor not accepting your work.